MicrosoftDocs/win32/desktop-src/Msi/product-sourcelistinfo.md

-﻿---
+---
-Description: 'The SourceListInfo property of the Product object gets and sets the source information properties for a product.
+Description: The SourceListInfo property of the Product object gets and sets the source information properties for a product.
 This property calls MsiSourceListGetInfo or MsiSourceListSetInfo.
-This is a read or write property.' ms.assetid: '3a2c4af5-592f-4acd-b7d8-df163e00b1e2'
+This is a read or write property. ms.assetid: 3a2c4af5-592f-4acd-b7d8-df163e00b1e2
-title: 'Product.SourceListInfo property'
+title: Product.SourceListInfo property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Product.SourceListInfo property

 The **SourceListInfo** property of the [**Product**](product-object.md) object gets and sets the source information properties for a product.
-This property calls [**MsiSourceListGetInfo**](msisourcelistgetinfo.md) or [**MsiSourceListSetInfo**](msisourcelistsetinfo.md).
+This property calls [**MsiSourceListGetInfo**](/windows/win32/Msi/nf-msi-msisourcelistgetinfoa?branch=master) or [**MsiSourceListSetInfo**](/windows/win32/Msi/nf-msi-msisourcelistsetinfoa?branch=master).
 This is a read or write property.

 This property is read-only.